-SICO’s Corporate Governance framework comprises Board and Committee Charters; Code of Business Conduct; operational policies and procedures; internal controls and risk management systems; compliance procedures; delegated authority limits (DAL); internal and external audit; effective communications and transparent disclosure; and measurement and accountability.
+SICO’s Corporate Governance framework comprises of Board and Committee Charters, Code of Business Conduct, operational policies and procedures, internal controls and risk management systems, compliance procedures, delegated authority limits (DAL), internal and external audit, effective communications and transparent disclosure and measurement and accountability.

 Code of Business Conduct

 SICO conducts itself in accordance with the highest standards of ethical behaviour.
 A Code of Conduct for SICO Staff has been developed to govern the personal and professional conduct of all employees.
 The Code of Conduct outlines areas of conflict of interest, confidentiality, fair and equitable treatment, ethics and acting responsibly, honestly, fairly and ethically; and managing customer complaints.
 A Whistleblowing Policy and Procedures is included within the Code of Conduct for SICO Staff.

 The Bank has in place policies that govern the recruitment and appointment of relatives to the Bank.
 Existing employees are required to alert the Human Resource Department of any relatives, or relationship of other employees or candidates being interviewed.
 Failure to do so will be seen as a breach of conduct and subject to disciplinary action as per the Bank’s policy.

 As a licensed conventional wholesale bank and listed company, SICO has in place comprehensive policies and procedures to ensure full compliance with the relevant rules and regulations of the CBB and the Bahrain Bourse.
 The Bank has an independent Compliance Department in keeping with Basel and CBB guidelines.
 The Compliance Department acts as the central coordinator for all matters relating to regulatory reporting and other requirements.